-The issuance and service of process shall be in conformity with the Federal Rules of Civil Procedure.
-The clerk shall issue process in all proceedings brought to quash an IRS summons.
+The issuance and service of process must be in conformity with the Federal Rules of Civil Procedure.
+Only the clerk may issue process in all proceedings brought to quash an IRS summons.
 The clerk may sign, seal, and issue a summons in CM/ECF, but service must be accomplished in the conventional manner.